 COVID-19 Economic Outlook Tool

 COVID19 will obviously have a substantial negative impact on economic activity in 2020.
 In response, .id has developed a COVID-19 Outlook Tool to show the economic and industry impacts at the LGA level.
-This tool draws on the economic forecast model developed by NIEIR and focuses on the impacts to June 2020.
-We will continue to update our forecasts as more information is known about the health measures and the effectiveness of economic policy.
+This tool draws on the economic forecast model developed by NIEIR and focuses on the impacts to September 2020.

 This page is subject to the disclaimer and copyright notices as set out below.

-Headline estimates - FNQROCImpacts refer to June Quarter 2020 compared to 2018/19 4-quarter average
+Headline estimates - CairnsImpacts refer to September quarter 2020 compared to September quarter 2019

 Local job change